apache/solr-operator/docs/development.md

 ## Setup

+### Install a newer version of Bash

+If you are running on a Mac, you need to download a newer version of bash and have it used as your default version of bash.
+An easy way to do this is via Homebrew.

 ### Setup Docker for Mac with K8S with an Ingress Controller

 Please follow the instructions from the [local tutorial](local_tutorial.md#setup-docker-for-mac-with-k8s).